Other Treatments for Snoring and Sleep Apnoea

 Combining Lifestyle Changes with the Proven Treatments can Enhance Outcomes

-For some people, making the following changes can enhance the outcome of treatment with a dental sleep appliance or PAP therapy.
+For some people, making the following changes can enhance the outcome of treatment with an oral sleep appliance or PAP therapy.

 Weight Loss